sivaraam/cwopg/README.md

 cd cwopg && npm install

 # Run `npm install` inside the `ui/web` folder
-# This is a little absurd
+# This is needed for the styles.
 cd ui/web && npm install

 # Generate the CSS files